Autodesk help content overhaul

 content modeling - design system patterns & components - navigation - A/B testing

-When customers came to the help section of the Autodesk website looking for assistance with software licenses and installation, they were met with an overwhelming array of articles organized in an unintuitive way.
+Instead, when customers came to the help section of the Autodesk website looking for assistance with software licenses and installation, they were met with an overwhelming array of articles organized in an unintuitive way.
 Even when the information they needed was already on the site, traffic to those pages was low, and customers were submitting support tickets for common issues.

 We restructured the content and navigation in the midst of a corporate rebrand, a migration from Drupal to Adobe Experience Manager, and helped shape a developing design system.